-In mid-February, Amazon revealed their Lord of the Rings series’ social media handles (@LOTRonPrime on Twitter and Instagram), as well as its unmarked world map, which you can explore (and download) below.
+In mid-February of 2019, Amazon revealed their Lord of the Rings series’ social media handles (@LOTRonPrime on Twitter and Instagram), as well as its unmarked world map, which you can explore (and download) below.

 As of the map’s unveiling, the series was still without a timetable for launch.

-Amazon revealed in early July that Jurassic World: Fallen Kingdom director J.A.
-Bayona has been tapped to direct the series’ first two episodes in addition to executive producing alongside his producing partner Belén Atienza.
+Amazon revealed in early July 2019 that Jurassic World: Fallen Kingdom director J.A.
+Bayona was been tapped to direct the series’ first two episodes in addition to executive producing alongside his producing partner Belén Atienza.

-Amazon renewed the series for a second season in mid-November.
+Amazon then renewed the series for a second season in mid-November 2019.

 Keep your Sauron-like eye trained on this space for further updates.